 The Strong also owns several “firsts.”
 It’s got the original 1933 hand-drawn (round) Monopoly Game, which Charles Darrow sold to Parker Bros. (good move), and the very first Barbie Doll.

-Harriet Tubman Sculpture Memorial Art Gallery Rochester NY
+VISIT: Memorial Art Gallery

 There’s a small sculpture of Harriet Tubman (a full size stands in Harlem, NY), “Ashcan Art” – renderings of everyday life, Yayoi Kusama’s Pink Venus, Georgia O’Keefe, Degas, Cezanne, Hockney, European, Islamic, Asian – art from all over the world.

 MAG introduced Centennial Sculpture Park in 2013 to mark its 100-year anniversary.
 Phase 2 is transforming the remaining two acres of open lawn along University Avenue by adding a number of sculptures, including several significant new acquisitions.
+Check website for hours/dates open.

 PHOTO OP: High Falls